jacksonh1/slim_conservation_orthogroup_generation/README.md

 The main pipeline is executed via the script: `./src/local_scripts/odb_group_pipeline.py`
 - It can be run as a command line script or imported to be used in another script (like if you are running it on a lot of genes).

+Because the src code is installed as a package, you can import the tools from anywhere.
+Meaning you can run the main pipeline from anywhere on your computer as long as you have activated the environment (i.e. you're not stuck in this directory). <br>

 ## overview
 The main pipeline is executed via the file `../src/local_scripts/odb_group_pipeline.py`, which runs the pipeline for a single gene.
 This should be the only file that you need to access run the pipeline<br>
   - The gene can be specified using a uniprot ID or an odb_gene_id (see *brief explanation of the orthodb data* in [advanced.md](./advanced.md) for more info on the ids used in orthoDB).